greshake/i3status-rust/CONTRIBUTING.md

 to make the dependency optional, or offer suggestions on how to avoid using the dependency.

+To make downstream packaging easier, maintainers bump dependencies as part of the release process.

 ## Code and Git Commits

 If you are new to Rust, Cargo and the compiler will be your best friends...